dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 host material.
-These atoms ionize because the neighboring host atoms have too few or too many electrons to satisfy their chemical valence, and the result of that ionization are mobile electrons or holes depending on if the ion is positively or negatively charged .
+These atoms ionize because the neighboring host atoms have too few or too many electrons to satisfy their chemical valence, and the result of that ionization are mobile electrons or holes depending on if the ion is positively or negatively charged.
 This ionization conserves electroneutrality---an :math:`n`-type material is not negatively charged nor is a :math:`p`-type material positively charged.
 The doping atoms release or trap electrons and generate charge carriers while remaining immobile, again showing